 B – Border – check the border of the mole is smooth and even.
 Melanoma’s usually have scalloped or uneven edges.

-C – Color – is your mole one shade of color?
+C – Color – is your mole one shade of colour?
 Melanomas have a variety of shades of brown, black, red or even white.

 D – Diameter – Any mole that is has grown larger than the rubber on the end of your pencil needs checking.